Skip to content

 • Dr Roberta Jordon, Consultant at York and Scarborough Teaching Hospitals NHS Foundation Trust, is Honorary Senior Lecturer with the Hull York Medical School

-• Dr Christina Ramsenthaler, from the University of Freiburg in Germany, is an Honorary Lecturer in Statistics and Methodology at the Wolfson Palliative Care Research Centre, and works with us on several health services research projects in palliative care’ to ‘Dr Christina Ramsenthaler, from the Zurich University of Applied Sciences, in Zurich, Switzerland, is an Honorary Lecturer in Statistics and Methodology at the Wolfson Palliative Care Research Centre, and works with us on several health services research projects in palliative care
+• Professor Christina Ramsenthaler, from the University of Freiburg in Germany, is an Honorary Lecturer in Statistics and Methodology at the Wolfson Palliative Care Research Centre, and works with us on several health services research projects in palliative care’ to ‘Dr Christina Ramsenthaler, from the Zurich University of Applied Sciences, in Zurich, Switzerland, is an Honorary Lecturer in Statistics and Methodology at the Wolfson Palliative Care Research Centre, and works with us on several health services research projects in palliative care

 • Camille Short, Senior Research Fellow, Melbourne Centre for Behaviour Change, Melbourne School of Psychological Sciences and Melbourne School of Health Sciences (jointly appointed), University of Melbourne